This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 14 ounces full fat or light canned coconut milk
+- 14 ounces full fat coconut milk (canned), you can also use light coconut milk

 - 1/4 cup pure maple syrup